Brewery brings local flavor to Greene

-Local craft beer enthusiast Jeff Hittinger believes every community should have its own coffee shop, bakery and brewery.
-Starting on New Year’s Eve 2019, he’s brought that tradition alive in Greene by opening his new brewery at the intersection of U.S. Routes 29 and 33 in Ruckersville.
+RUCKERSVILLE — Local craft beer enthusiast Jeff Hittinger believes every community should have its own coffee shop, bakery and brewery.
+Starting on New Year’s Eve 2019, he’s brought that tradition alive in Greene by opening his new brewery at the intersection of U.S. 29 and 33 in Ruckersville.

 “I’ve been living in Greene County for about eight years and we don’t have a brewery here.
 It felt like we needed one,” Hittinger said.
 “I’ve been home brewing for more than 20 years.”